-If you sing, rap or play an instrument and you’ll be an 11th- or 12th-grader at Nānākuli, Wai‘anae, Ānuenue, Farrington or Waipahu High School in Fall 2014, you can earn 3 free college credits (and high school credit) over 5 weeks in Summer 2014 through UH West O‘ahu’s Summer Music Works
+If you sing, rap or play an instrument and you’re currently a 10th, 11th– or 12th-grader at Nānākuli, Wai‘anae, Ānuenue, Farrington or Waipahu High School, you can earn 3 free college credits (and high school credit) over 5 weeks in Summer 2016 through UH West O‘ahu’s Summer Music Works.

-From June 3 through July 3, 2014, UH West O‘ahu’s Summer Music Works will break down the basics of music and help students write and record their next music hit – pop song, rap or instrumental.
+In June and July 2016, UH West O‘ahu’s Summer Music Works will break down the basics of music and help students write and record their next music hit – pop song, rap or instrumental.
 Along the way, students will learn about their college options in the UH System, how to be successful in college, and how college can help them be successful in life.

 Be a part of it… Ride a musical wave to college!